 Munch was a Norwegian painter who bridged the major movements of 19th-century Symbolism and 20th-century Expressionism.
 Born amid poverty and disease, he was a sickly child who later in life suffered from alcoholism and bouts of mental illness.
 His 1893 Scream has become one of the most iconic images of art, with the agonized figure seen at the center symbolizing anxiety of the human condition.

 Artist trivia: On January 22, 1892, Munch noted in his journal: “I was walking along the road with two friends—the sun went down—I felt a gust of melancholy—suddenly the sky turned a bloody red (…) and I felt a vast infinite scream [tear] through nature.”
 The scene described in this entry is often cited as the probable inspiration for his most famous painting.

 #6 Wassily Kandinsky (1866-1944) – The First Abstractionist

 An influential Russian painter and art theorist, Kandinsky is credited with being the first artist to create a purely abstract work.
 It was a 1910 untitled watercolor, now in the Center Pompidou in Paris.
 He famously wrote: “Color is the keyboard, the eyes are the harmonies, the soul is the piano with many strings.
 The artist is the hand that plays, touching one key or another, to cause vibrations in the soul.”

-Artist trivia: While he was a Bauhaus professor, three of his first “Compositions” were seized by the Nazis and put on display in the now infamous “Degenerate Art“ exhibition in 1937.
+Artist trivia: While he was a Bauhaus professor, three of his first “Compositions” were seized by the Nazis and displayed in the now-infamous “Degenerate Art“ exhibition in 1937.
 Forced to leave his teaching post, he spent his final years in Paris, knowing that significant portions of his life’s work had been destroyed in Germany.

 #7 Pablo Picasso (1881-1973) – The Father of Cubism